-Director, John Simpson, about how we could elevate and 1 2 help these people in these roles to be better leaders and clinical managers, but that was a real big struggle 3 back then.
-And I am not sure we have wholly cracked 4 5 that today, but I think it is definitely better.
-There 15:07 is more development and leadership development for 6 7 senior clinicians.
-It's not just as hierarchical as it 8 was, but at that time you didn't have to be a good man manager to be in these roles -- but, actually, that's 9 what it was requiring.
-10 15:08 11 314 Q. Could I ask you a specific question about relationships?
-We have heard from Mr. Mackle in his 12 13 evidence and he has told the Inquiry -- indeed, he told Dr. Chada back at the time of the MHPS investigation in 14 2017 that he had been advised that Mr. O'Brien 15 15:08 16 considered him to be harassing -- sorry, considered 17 that Mr. Mackle had been behaving in a way which was 18 harassing and bullying of him -- that is Mr. O'Brien --19 and, in that context, he was maybe not so much required, but advised to take a step back from managing 15:09 20 Mr. O'Brien directly and, indeed, Mr. O'Brien, for his 21 22 part, has recorded in a conversation that these 23 adjusted management arrangements so that Mr. Mackle had 24 no direct involvement with him were approved by had impacted on proper lines of management?

-A. No, and -- no. And you would see from my e-mails and the documentation that, in my view, Eamon was the AMD was a feature of their history and, in turn, that this
+1 Director, John Simpson, about how we could elevate and 2 help these people in these roles to be better leaders 3 and clinical managers, but that was a real big struggle 4 back then.
+And I am not sure we have wholly cracked 5 that today, but I think it is definitely better.
+There 15:07 6 is more development and leadership development for 7 senior clinicians.
+It's not just as hierarchical as it 8 was, but at that time you didn't have to be a good man 9 manager to be in these roles but, actually, that's 10 what it was requiring.
+15:08 11 314 Q. Could I ask you a specific question about 12 relationships?
+We have heard from Mr. Mackle in his 13 evidence and he has told the Inquiry indeed, he told 14 Dr. Chada back at the time of the MHPS investigation in 15 2017 that he had been advised that Mr. O'Brien 15:08 16 considered him to be harassing sorry, considered 17 that Mr. Mackle had been behaving in a way which was 18 harassing and bullying of him that is Mr. O'Brien 19 and, in that context, he was maybe not so much 20 required, but advised to take a step back from managing 15:09 21 Mr. O'Brien directly and, indeed, Mr. O'Brien, for his 22 part, has recorded in a conversation that these 23 adjusted management arrangements so that Mr. Mackle had 24 no direct involvement with him were approved by 25 Dr. Rankin, your predecessor.
+Were you aware that that 15:09 26 was a feature of their history and, in turn, that this 27 had impacted on proper lines of management?
+28 Α. No, and no. And you would see from my e-mails and 29 the documentation that, in my view, Eamon was the AMD